Altamoon/altamoon-plugins/README.md

 ## React and Hot Module Replacement

 All official Biduul plugins are implemented with [React](https://reactjs.org/) but it's [not a requirement](https://github.com/Letiliel/biduul-plugins/tree/main/packages/hello-world).
 An example of such plugin can be found at [hello-world-react](https://github.com/Letiliel/biduul-plugins/tree/main/packages/hello-world-react).
-The example also demonstrates hot module replacement: a feature of used code environment that allows to re-render components with no need to reload the application completely.
+The example also demonstrates hot module replacement: a feature of used code environment that allows to re-render components with no need to reload the application itself.

 ![](https://raw.githubusercontent.com/Letiliel/biduul-plugins/main/.assets/hmr.gif)

 ## Publishing

 Biduul plugins are published at NPM via `npm publish`, trerefore every plugin has its own version.
-By the time being latest plugin version is used once installed but later we're going to need to restrict that to avoid incompatibility issues and improve Biduul security (in case if NPM package accesss was corrupted).
+By the time being latest plugin version is used once installed but later we're going to need to restrict that to avoid incompatibility issues and improve Biduul security (in case if author's NPM package accesss was corrupted).

 package.json file of any plugin needs to include `"main"` field that points to the plugin code **bundled as a single JavaScript file**.